Koszul duality for operadic categories: Other operad-like structures

-\begin{theorem} Pre-permutads are algebras over a binary quadratic $\RTr$-operad\/ $\pperm$.
-The category of algebras over its Koszul dual $\pperm^!$ is isomorphic to the category of structures satisfying all axioms of Markl operads, except the associativity~(\ref{zitra_s_Mikesem_do_Salmovske}) which is replaced by
+\begin{theorem} Pre-permutads in the sense of~\cite[page~348]{loday11:_permut} are algebras over $\pperm$.
+The~category of algebras over the Koszul dual $\pperm^!$ is isomorphic to the category of structures satisfying all axioms of Markl operads, except the associativity~(\ref{zitra_s_Mikesem_do_Salmovske}) which is replaced by

 \end{theorem}